 Rolling in May, and backed by Eurimages funding, “Snowhite” reps a comedy makeover of the Snow White fairytale, transposing it to 1920s Seville.
 Maribel Verdu (“Tetro

 ”) will play the evil stepmother, Cormenzana said.
 The dwarfs perform as circus bullfighters.

 Budgeted at $7.2 million, “Snowhite” will be co-produced with France’s Noodles Prods.

 Arcadia is one of the two or three Spanish companies regularly tapping tax breaks in Spain.
 Tax money reps of 15%-20% of films’ financing, Cormenzana said.
-Money is channeled through Agrupaciones de Interes Economico — tax deduction companies — which act as official producers on films.
+Money is channeled through Agrupaciones de Interes Economico — tax deduction companies — which act as official producers

 on Twitter for breaking news, reviews and more